Undergraduate Academic Standards and Appeals

 - Accumulating three outstanding course deficiencies (grades of F, I, W, NE, U, or missing grades)

-- Earning a full term semester (Fall, Spring) GPA of 1.800 or lower
+- Earning a full term semester (Fall, Spring) GPA below 1.800

 - Not following a program of study approved by the student’s academic advisor.